 Log in to Lark Admin.
 Under the Feature Management on the left, click on Mail > Privacy Compliance > Data Protection > New Rule.

 Enter the rule name, description, and its application scope.

-Note: A protection rule can be applied either to the entire company or to a specified range.
+Note: A protection rule can be applied either to the entire organization or to a set range.

 For rules applicable to a specified range, select one or more options, including Departments or members, Public mailbox, and Mailing list.

 1.2 Trigger conditions and actions

 Select the event and condition of a trigger rule.
 Currently, the following four trigger events are supported.